North East Chamber of Commerce Future Leaders Programme

 A follow-up full-day workshop on 21 July will allow a smaller group to explore these themes in more depth, with practical tools they can take straight back to the workplace.
 Places for the workshop will be limited.

-Guest speaker: Matt Beeton, CEO, Port of Tyne
+Guest speaker: Lucy Armstrong, Port of Tyne chair

 AGENDA